Prescott College > Areas of Study > Critical Psychology & Human Services MA

 What can you do with this degree?

 This program appeals to those looking to work in nonprofits, social service agencies, advocacy groups, educational institutions, etc. who are not seeking clinical/counseling licensure, and to those planning to pursue future doctoral work.
+Students completing this degree and 350 postgraduate hours of work in human services are eligible to seek certification as a Human Services-Board Certified Practitioner (HS-BCP).

 What will this program look like?